Rio Rancho Badlands Hike

 Trailhead Directions

 West on NM 528 (Alameda) to Rio Rancho.
-West on Southern Blvd approx. 10.5 miles through Rio Rancho (pavement ends after 8 mi.) then gravel road turns into dirt road at high voltage power lines.
-If it is wet, you should park here, otherwise turn right, then left at the microwave tower building.
-There are several dirt tracks, either before or after the tower building, use your judgment, which looks best.
-To PARK, continue to base of hills at a loop in the road near a lone tree.
-If road impassable, park at large turn around area.
+West on Southern Blvd approx. 10.5 miles through Rio Rancho (pavement ends after 8 mi.) then gravel road turns into dirt road.
+Southern ends at high voltage power lines.

 Actual Hike